1st Lt. Richard I. Bong Aerial Victory Claims, July 26, 1943

 launched an air raid by seven Ki-48 Lily from 208th Sentai (208th Flying Regiment) with close escort by fourteen Type 1 fighters / Ki-43 Oscars from 1st Hiko Sentai (1st Flying Regiment) plus indirect support from twenty Type 3 Hein / Ki-61 Tony from 68th Hiko Sentai (68th Flying Regiment) and 78th Hiko Sentai (78th Flying Regiment) plus a handful of Ki-43 Oscars from 24th Sentai (24th Flying Regiment) under Capt.
 Shoji Miura on a mission to support Japanese Army in the Salamaua area.

-Over the Markham Valley the indirect support force spotted twenty-five P-38 Lightnings from 9th Fighter Squadron (9th FS) and 39th Fighter Squadron (39th FS) and climbed to gain an altitude advantage before their first pass.
+Over the Markham Valley the indirect support fighters spotted twenty-five P-38 Lightnings from 9th Fighter Squadron (9th FS) and 39th Fighter Squadron (39th FS) and climbed to gain an altitude advantage before their first pass.
 During the dog fight, no P-38s were shot down but one P-38 sustained damage and after landing was written off.
 Another P-38 force landed wheels up without hydraulics, Several Japanese fighters were damaged and a couple pilots wounded with several landing away from their bases and later returned to Wewak.

 Claims